 Project partners and stakeholders are Portland Parks & Recreation, Bridlemile Neighborhood Association, and SW Trails.

-In November, crews will install a new split rail fence around the new stream and riparian area.
-See below for information about a community planting day to install plants in the riparian area.
+Construction is complete.
+In November, crews installed a new split rail fence around the new stream and riparian area, and community members partnered on a planting day to install the native plants.
+Thanks to all of the volunteers for their hard work!

 For More Information